renovatebot/renovate/docs/usage/configuration-options.md

 ## commitMessageLowerCase

-With `semanticCommits` pr- and commit-titles will be convert to all-lowercase.
-Set this to `auto` to keep this behaviour, or `never` to leave the titles untouched.
+With `semanticCommits` pr- and commit-titles will be converted to all-lowercase.
+Set this to `auto` to keep this behaviour, or `never` to leave the titles untouched, which allows uppercase characters in semantic commit titles.

 ## separateMajorMinor